Saint-Constant, Quebec: History

 Early settlement took place in 1725 as a result of the opening of the St. Pierre concession.
 The Côte Saint-Pierre mission (first name of the parish) began in 1750 with the construction of a church and two years later, the parish registers opened.
 Rang Saint-Pierre was the central concession of the Sault-Saint-Louis seigneurie and extended into the seigneurie of LaSalle.
 In 1815 Rang Saint-Pierre was nicknamed "Black Cattle Road" because it was the way cattle were transported from New York to Montreal.
 Centrally located in what was then Laprairie County, the village of Saint-Constant was the only location of voting from 1829 to 1841.
-Residents of the area witnessed or took part in the Lower Canada Rebellion of 1837-1838.
+Residents of the area witnessed or took part in the Lower Canada Rebellion of 1837–1838.

 Local administrative structures emerged in Saint-Constant in 1845 with the introduction of the parish municipality and the school board.
 However, the vast territory of the parish of Saint-Constant was already subdivided for Saint-Rémi (1840), Saint-Édouard (1833), and Saint-Isidore (1833).
 This trend continued with the establishment of Saint-Michel (1854), Saint-Mathieu (1919) and Sainte-Thérèse-de-Delson (1932).
-One of the mayors, Solime Cardinal (1815–1897), was the maternal grandfather of Charles-Émile "Charley" Trudeau, a successful French Canadian entrepreneur who became the father of Pierre Elliott Trudeau, 15th Prime Minister of Canada, and grandfather of Justin Trudeau, 23rd and current Prime Minister of Canada.
+One of the mayors, Solime Cardinal (1815–1897), was the maternal grandfather of Charles-Émile "Charley" Trudeau, a successful French Canadian entrepreneur who became the father of Pierre Elliott Trudeau, 15th Prime Minister of Canada, and grandfather of Justin Trudeau, 23rd Prime Minister of Canada.

 Saint-Constant was transformed by the construction of the Canadian National Railway and Canadian Pacific Railway in the last quarter of the nineteenth century.
 The electrification of the village occurred around 1918 and rural electrification was completed in 1939.
 The Rue Saint-Pierre was extended from Montées des Bouleaux/Rue Sainte-Catherine, in the direction of Route 132 in 1950.
 Starting in the 1950s, suburban development occurred in Saint-Constant, allowing it to obtain city status in 1973.